Production Fixed Horizon Planning with Python

 The main challenges for you are

-- Reducing the average inventory on hand to minimize the storage costs
+- Reducing the average inventory on hand to minimise the storage costs

 However, these two constraints are antagonistic.
 Therefore, it is difficult for you to find an intuitive way to build an optimal plan.